MatchaOnMuffins/swarmcore/README.md

 # SwarmCore

+What is Swarm Core?

 Scalable AI agent coordination.
-Compose agents into sequential and parallel flows with automatic context management that stays lean as the swarm grows.
+Compose agents into sequential and parallel flows with automatic context management that stays lean as the number of agents grow.

+TL;DR: Multi-agent orchestration with selective context expansion.

 <p align="center">
   <img src="assets/core_flow.gif" alt="SwarmCore flow demo" />